 The individual zone substation demands are shown in Table 5.4.1 of the Category Analysis RIN.
-The definition of zone substation has recently changed, affecting the number of sites that are eligible to be used in the calculations.

-For DOPSD0107 and DOPSD0110, the transmission connection point data was obtained from demand meters (via IMDR).
+For DOPSD0107 and DOPSD0110, the transmission connection point data was obtained from demand meters (via Spotfire to EDDIS).

 Private zone substation loads were not included in the zone substation figures.